itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::setRowMinimumHeight(int rowIndex, int height):
+.. py:function:: QGridLayout.setRowMinimumHeight(rowIndex: int, height: int)

     Sets the minimum height of the row at position `rowIndex` to `height` pixels.